Kyoko Okazaki: Childhood and early career

+Later career in the 1990s

+While previously, shōjo manga magazines would not publish Okazaki's work, in the 1990s new manga magazines with an older female audience appeared, such as Feel Young and Young Rose.
+She mainly worked for these magazines from then on.

 In 1994, Okazaki put on a solo exhibition at the grand opening of the experimental art space, P-House, in Tokyo.
 From 1993 to 1994, she did a serialization called River's Edge and portrayed the conflicts and problems experienced by high-schoolers living in a suburb in Tokyo.
 This series had a big influence on the literary world.

-Okazaki is a fashion illustrator, and her manga illustrates the cutting-edge fashion and customs of Japan during the 1980s and 1990s.
-Okazaki's manga describes the loneliness and emptiness that characterizes this time period.

 From 1995 to 1996, she worked on Helter Skelter, which features a beautiful model, Ririko, whose body underwent a total cosmetic surgery, and illustrates the accelerating derailment of her success.
 Here, Okazaki exposes with much reality the obsession, jealousy, and deprivation caused by the desire to acquire “beauty” and the overpowering economic and commercial circumstances surrounding such desire.
-Helter Skelter was serialized in Shodensha's monthly Feel Young magazine at the time of writing and published as a single tankōbon volume in 2003.
-In 2013, American Kodansha imprint Vertical, Inc. published the manga in English under the title Helter Skelter: Fashion Unfriendly.
+Helter Skelter was serialized in Shodensha's monthly Feel Young magazine at the time of writing and published later as a single tankōbon volume in 2003.

-In May 1996, Okazaki was hit by a drunk driver and sustained severe injuries, and went on hiatus to rehabilitate.

-Legacy

-More than 20 years after taking a break from writing, her past works were still being reprinted intermittently and had also been made into live-action movies.
+After her marriage, on May 19, 1996, at approximately 6:30 p.m.
+JST, Okazaki and her husband were walking near their home when they were hit and run by an SUV driven by a drunk driver.
+She was seriously injured to the extent that she could not breathe on her own, and her continued disturbance of consciousness forced her to take a creative break and undergo long-term medical treatment.
+She has not published new work since.